-- an LR6 (size AA) alkaline dry battery
+- internal rechargeable battery (Lithiumion) - LR6 (size AA) alkaline dry battery (used with the supplied dry battery case)

 It is preferable to use the recorder on house current when recording for a long time.
-When using a battery, make sure it is a fully charged rechargeable battery or a new alkaline dry battery to prevent operations (e.g., recording and editing) from failing due to insufficient battery power.
+When powering the recorder with batteries, make sure the internal battery is fully charged or that the alkaline dry battery is new to prevent battery exhaustion in the middle of a recording operation.